anaorenstein/Cryptocurrencies/README.md

-Finally, we created a new DataFrame that contains the predicted clusters, along with the cryptocurrency features:
+Finally, we created a new DataFrame that contains the predicted clusters, along with the cryptocurrency features, seen here partially:

 ![](/Users/anabisker/Desktop/Data_Analytics_Bootcamp/18-Unsupervised-Learning/Cryptocurrencies/Images/new_df.png)